bl0x/learn-fpga-amaranth/README.md

 ### Licensing

+The files in this repository are licensed under the BSD-3-Clause license.
+Exceptions are marked in the respective files.
-See the LICENSE file in the repository.
+See the files in the LICENSES directory for details.

 ### Author